 - Will you be offering an early drop-off option?
 We will be offering early drop-off beginning at 8:40am daily for an additional fee.
 Pre-registration for early drop-off is required.

 - When is pick-up?
 Normal class ends at 3:00.
 Partial Day ends at 11:30am.
 Extended day ends at 6:00pm.

 - Will you be offering an extended day option?
-We will be offering extended day till 6:00 starting in July 9th.
+We will be offering extended day until 6:00pm most weeks.
 You are only guaranteed an extended day spot if you sign up during registration.

 - How does sign-up and payment work for extended day?
 You will be given an option to sign up for extended day when you register.
 If you pay for extended during registration, the cost is $30/day.
 If you decide later that you want to add extended day, then the cost will be $40/day.
 Spots in extended day can only be guaranteed if you sign up during registration.
 After that point, the spots are first come, first serve.